Wild Marjoram

 Personal note

 As a young botanist, I was thrilled when I first discovered this native Irish plant.
-With only a limited number of wild aromatic herbs in Ireland, wild marjoram was a great personal discovery as not only is it scented but its distribution is more typically associated with exotic warm places like Greece.
-Yet here it was growing wild in the west of Ireland, on our doorstep, to be enjoyed by all.
+Wild marjoram has a gorgeous scent and it is more typically associated with warmer places like Greece.
+Yet, here it is growing wild in the west of Ireland, on our doorstep, to be enjoyed by all.

 Botanical Classification: